bobjansen/ipy_pep8/README.md

 ipy_pep8
 ========

-Simple tool to check PEP8 violations in a IPython notebook
+Simple tool to check PEP8 violations in a IPython notebook and fix them

 Example Usage
 =============

 Normally I run

-    python pep8_check.pyc -f -o test.py ~/notebooks
+    python pep8_check.pyc -f --autopep8 ~/notebooks

-to check all notebooks in the ~/notebooks dir.
-Saving the generated output to e.g. test.py can be useful to inspect the checked code in your own editor instead of the notebook itself.
-So the line numbers given by pep8 actually make sense.
+to check and fix all notebooks in the ~/notebooks dir.

 Ideas
 =====